-- Computer skills (ability to research, prepare spreadsheets, word processing documents, enter data and use the Coast Guard Intranet)
+- Computer knowledge and the ability to research, prepare spreadsheets, word process documents, enter data, and use the Coast Guard Intranet

 The customer service and administrative skills a YN obtains on the job are invaluable in the business world, and a former YN would be a well-qualified candidate for the following positions:

 - Human Resources Specialist: $60,350